Semicolonstartingtexts/conversationhubstandards/README.md

 # Instructions

-Use an endpoint, waypoint or server to reference the endpoint or waypoint stating the waypoint or endpoint is the repository of the user Semicolonstartingtexts called conversationserverstandards on GitHub.com’s main branch, referencing the repository with a waypoint or endpoint or an imbuing enters micro
+Use an endpoint, waypoint or server to reference the endpoint or waypoint stating the waypoint or endpoint is the repository of the user Semicolonstartingtexts called conversationserverstandards on GitHub.com’s main branch, referencing the repository with an endpoint enters micro and can be used to setup a server or use be used without a server

 Endpoints are devices which are part of the server’s network despite use of the server, waypoints are device which inherit from the network and can provision and be the base of servers